-Make sure of what you’re intending to kill before diving in, lest you inadvertently kill something you want to stick around.
+Make sure you know what you’re intending to get rid of before diving in, lest you inadvertently eliminate something you want to keep.

-Anything hit by accident, regardless of weed or vegetable, will start to wither extremely quickly.
-You’re probably best recommended to stick to sidewalks and outlying edges of your yard and garden.
+Anything hit by accident, regardless of whether it is a weed or vegetable, will start to wither extremely quickly.
+This method works best for sidewalks, cracks, between pavers, and the edges of your lawn and garden.

 The Heating Process

-You’ll want to check to make sure the water is as close to temp as possible.
+You’ll want to check to make sure the water goes over this temperature to send the weeds into thermal shock.

 Killing the Weeds

 You aren’t going to want to make frequent and time-consuming trips back and forth to boil more water if you can help it.
-Once in place, hold the kettle’s spout so it tips directly onto the weeds in question.
+Once in place, hold the kettle’s spout so it tips directly onto the weeds.

-You’re holding a kettle full of potentially dangerous, scalding water designed to kill pesky invaders to your garden.
-No doubt you’re a little worried about any friendly fire.
+You’re holding a kettle full of potentially dangerous, scalding water designed to destroy weeds in your garden.
+No doubt you’re a little worried about the heat when pouring the boiling water.

-The best way to curb this is to squat or kneel and pour the water down from a low height, which will make it splash far less than if you held it up at hip height.
+The best way to curb this is to squat or kneel and pour the water down from a low point.
+This will make it splash far less than if you held it up at hip height.

-If you do happen to see a stubborn reappearance of one thought long dead, then just reapply the water treatment, same as before.
-The weed is going to start getting weaker with each new application.
+If you do happen to see a stubborn reappearance of weeds thought long dead, then just reapply the water treatment as before.
+The plant is going to start getting weaker with each new application.

-Usually, it only takes about two or three treatments to see permanent results, but it’ll be worth it in the end when you don’t have to pull them anymore.
+Usually, it only takes about two or three treatments to see permanent results.
+However, it’ll be worth it in the end when you don’t have to pull them anymore.

 Can You Use Vinegar Instead of Water?

-You certainly can.
-Simply boil the vinegar and apply it the same way to any stubborn weeds that may even have gotten a real solid foot in the door.
-And this is a double-whammy.
+Simply boil the vinegar and apply or spray it in the same way on any stubborn weeds that you want to eliminate.

-Chemically composed weed killers are popular to use right now, but more and more studies are cropping up stating how detrimental they are to the health of the crops and the consumers.
+Chemical herbicides are popular right now.
+But more and more studies are surfacing stating how harmful these chemical treatments are to the health of the crops and the consumers.

-Since natural options are more and more in demand, the boiling water treatment is gaining reputation as one of the easiest and most cost-effective natural weed-killing methods.
+Since organic options are more and more in demand, utilizing the “hot water sprayer for weeds” method is gaining a reputation as one of the easiest and most cost-effective natural weed-killing options.